anurajju/meranaamjoker/README.md

 ## Prologue: THE MASK AND THE MAN

-> A huge drum, with the laughing face of a clown painted on it, was being beaten to the rhythm of a circus band.
-The blue dunce’s cap with little golden bells dangling from the top of it, the cheeks red like a pair of ripe tomatoes, all the teeth on display in a wide, wild grin—but there was sadness, too, in the baby-blue eye (Abbas 17).
+> A HUGE DRUM, with the laughing face of a clown painted on it, was being beaten to the rhythm of a circus band.
+The blue dunce’s cap with little golden bells dangling from the top of it, the cheeks red like a pair of ripe tomatoes, all the teeth on display in a wide, wild grin—but there was sadness, too, in the baby-blue eye (Abbas 7).

 ## Part One: TO MADAM, WITH LOVE

-> An unmusical sound, a peculiar grating, whirring sound, as if made by the fluttering wings of the Bird of Time, broke through the soft music.
-As the veil of the past lifted, Rajoo found himself looking down at a snow-covered skating rink which seemed like a tank filled with milky white water in which many little fish were gliding (Abbas 32).
+> THE SOFT music was impregnated with an unmusical sound, a peculiar grating, whirring sound, as if made by the fluttering wings of the Bird of Time.
+As the veil of the past lifted, Rajoo found himselt looking down at a snow-covered skating rink which seemed a tank filled with milky-white water in which many little fishes were gliding.
+(Abbas 22).

 ## Part Two: THE FAIRY AND THE FOOL ON A FLYING TRAPEZE

-> Rajoo drifted from place to place, along with his mother, two gypsies ever on the move.
+> RAJOO DRIFTED FROM place to place, along with his mother, two gypsies ever on the move.
 The boy grew into a young man, the young man into a man.
-The struggle for life, the privations and the deprivations that he endured had lined his face with deeply etched creases (Abbas 88).
+The struggle for life, the privations and the deprivations that he endured had lined his face with deeply etched creases (Abbas 80).

 ## Part Three: FEVER OF SUCESS

-> Now he walked alone.
+> NOW he walked alone.
 He had no father, no mother, no friends, no neighbours.
 But the world was his home, and his heart was open to all strangers.
-Every man was his friend, his comrade, his neighbour (Abbas 159).
+Every man was his friend, his comrade, his neighbour (Abbas 155).

 ## Epilogue: POSTIVIELY NOT THE END!

-> As the wave of music swept up, the great show, starring the old joker, Rajoo, was still going on in the circus.
-The fragile glass heart still lay splintered on the ground, and Rajoo—the old joker—was carefully, lovingly, collecting the fragments and loading them in a hand-cart, which he then painstakingly pushed out of the ring (Abbas 221).
+> AS THE WAVE of music swept up, the great show, starring the old joker, Rajoo, was still going on in the circus.
+The fragile glass heart still lay splintered on the ground, and Rajoo—the old joker—was carefully, lovingly, collecting the fragments and loading them in a hand-cart, which he then painstakingly pushed out of the ring (Abbas 220).

 ## SOUNDTRACK